Women at Work 2026: A Powerful Celebration!

-Women are reshaping the future of trades and technical fields—and “Women at Work” is where their stories take center stage.
+On Wednesday, April 29, the Emily Griffith community gathered at the Infinity Park Event Center for an unforgettable afternoon.
+Women are reshaping the future of trades and technical fields, and at "Women at Work," their stories took center stage.

-This year, we’re expanding to a larger venue to bring together an even greater community of industry leaders, education partners, donors, and advocates.
-Together, we’ll celebrate the women who are breaking barriers, lifting others, and redefining what’s possible in careers that keep our world running.
+This year, we expanded to a larger venue to accommodate our growing community of industry leaders, education partners, donors, and advocates.
+Together, we celebrated the women who are breaking barriers, lifting others, and redefining what’s possible in careers that keep our world running.

-• Enjoy outstanding cuisine prepared by alumni and local restaurants
+• Culinary Excellence: Attendees enjoyed outstanding cuisine prepared by our talented alumni and local restaurant partners.

 Meet Our 2026 Women at Work Panelists!